-If you teach proper oral hygiene to your children at a young age, you’re really making an investment in the future of you all.
+If you teach proper oral hygiene to your kids at a young age, you’re really making an investment in the future of you all.
 Having your children brush and floss properly starting out early in life may minimize the number of cavities they get and will help to promote good oral hygiene throughout their entire lives.
-And by modeling good brushing and flossing, you teach your children what they need to do with their dental hygiene.
+And by modeling good brushing and flossing, you’re teaching your kids about healthy dental hygiene habits.

 By following some simple steps, you can help your kids take good care of their teeth and gums.